ArnoutDevos/ArnoutDevos.github.io/_projects/sciencepreneurship2023.md

 ---
 layout: page
 title: Sciencepreneurship Summer School
-description: A weeklong program that brings together entrepreneurial graduate students, experienced sciencepreneurs, and ecosystem players.
+description: An intensive week-long program that brings together entrepreneurial graduate students, experienced sciencepreneurs, and ecosystem players.
 I co-founded and led the organization of the first edition, which has now grown into the bigger Sciencepreneurship Community.
 img: assets/img/3S_community_dozentenfoyer.jpg
 importance: 3
 category: [innovation, events]